 RGB(153, 153, 154)

 RGB(250, 236, 33)

 After getting feedback from the stakeholders, we quickly iterated using a process of build, measure, learn.
 Each stage changed based on the feedback we received through our process.

 From a pure UI perspective, I felt the design needed an overhaul.
 Lots of small issues became apparent fast and in the next steps we worked out those issues through sketching and testing.

 After testing a few ideas, we moved most of the menu into a dropdown under the users name.
 This change allowed for a cleaner interface which helped users focus on their tasks.
 Immersion and cognitive load principles were applied to:

-Now that we had the final logo I could finish the branding guideline which unified the interface.
+Now that we had the final logo I could finish the branding guidelines which unified the interface.

 Kidwell launched an official beta in 2013 to further test and iterate the idea and my part in the process came to a conclusion.

 Express Quote's business proposition resonated with me because while attending college I worked as an HVAC installer.
 I saw the laborious process a job lead would go through to spec out and order parts for a job.

 I learned some career-altering skills when Todd Long gave me a shot to design the Express Quote application.
 Working with a corporation as a contractor opened up the idea of collaborating with a large group of people from various backgrounds.
 It set me on a path of being able to communicate with a group and sell ideas to stakeholders.